Grief comes home to US towns week after Afghanistan war ends

 Stars and Stripes of all sizes and homemade signs saying “thank you for your service” decorated the procession route through northern Ohio where Soviak, 22, grew up before joining the Navy.

-In St Louis, thousands lined Interstate 70 to pay respects Wednesday to Marine Lance Cpl.
-Jared Schmitz whose body was escorted from the airport to a funeral home in St. Charles, Missouri.
+In suburban St Louis, thousands lined Interstate 70 to pay respects Wednesday to Marine Lance Cpl.
+Jared Schmitz, 20, whose body was escorted from the airport to a funeral home in St. Charles, Missouri.
+Many people brought American flags, and massive flags flew from the aerial ladders of fire trucks.
+The procession, which included about 1,000 motorcyclists from the Patriot Guard, was so long the Missouri State Highway Patrol closed the interstate to westbound traffic over the 8 1/2-mile route.

+Among those paying his respects was 60-year-old Luther Loughridge, a retired lieutenant with the U.S. Coast Guard, who stood in uniform at salute for more than 20 minutes.

+“It’s the last of the Afghanistan war, and he’s the last victim,” Loughridge said.
+“He gave his entire life and as a veteran, we respond to that.”

 These are scenes that will repeat in the coming days in places including Omaha, Nebraska; Laredo, Texas; Logansport, Indiana; and Sacramento, California; for the 13 who died in the bomb attack Aug.
 26 at Afghanistan’s Kabul airport during the frantic airlift in the conflict’s final days.